dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. In the properties blade for the new SQL Database, complete the following fields, ***but don't click create yet***, we still need to configure our new Azure SQL Server and select a pricing tier:

     - Database name - ***&lt;name&gt;db***
-    - Subscription - **Chose the subscription you used for your Azure IoT Hub**
+    - Subscription - **Choose the subscription you used for your Azure IoT Hub**
     - Resource group - Choose "**Use existing**" and select the ***&lt;name&gt;group*** we created when provising the Azure IoT Hub.
     - Select source - "**Blank database**"
     - Collation - Leave it at the default "**SQL_Latin1_General_CP1_CI_AS**"